doriaaaa/TradeAppProject/README.md

 10. Home Page UI
 11. User upload profile pic
 12. ChatGPT replaces searchPage
+13. Like / Dislike System for threads
+14. Create thread from books / suggestions
+15. Recommendations

 ###### TODO:
 1. User Management API
 - [x] user can edit the profile picture
 - [x] user can update the password
 - [x] user like system
-- [ ] user dislike system
+- [x] user dislike system
 - [ ] user can list out the category that they are interested in
 - [ ] user can send friend request --> notification system
 - [ ] assign special name tag to user
 2. ~~Google Analytics~~
 - [ ] ~~analyse what genres that user likes the most~~
-- [ ] make suggestions on books
+- [x] make suggestions on books
 3. Book review API
-- [ ] Database: set up a book review model
+- [x] Database: set up a book review model
 - [x] create review for the book with specified bookID / bookname
 - [x] get all reviews
 - [ ] ~~get one review entry~~